BIRDS, BEARS & BELUGAS ADVENTURE

 Lunch and dinner are on your own this day.
 Please refer to the Safari Journal for suggestions.

 Your flight south to Winnipeg will take place this evening and we hope to see you back at one of our Eco-Lodges for some more bear viewing very soon!
-Upon your arrival into Winnipeg, collect your bags, and our awaiting shuttle will drive you to the Inn at the Forks for a restful night.
+Upon your arrival, collect your bags, head out of the arrivals doors and look to your right.
+The Grand hotel is located across the way only a two minute walk.

 After a restful sleep you will pack your bags in preparation for your flight home.
 You will also enjoy a complimentary breakfast at your hotel before your trip back to reality.